Behaviour

 What is collaborative and proactive solutions?

 CPS rests on two principles.
-The first: challenging behaviour happens when the demands placed on a child outstrip the skills they have to respond.
-The second: the best way to reduce that behaviour is to solve the problems causing it, collaboratively with the child, before the next crisis hits.
+First: challenging behaviour happens when demands outstrip the skills a child has to respond.
+Second: the best way to reduce that behaviour is to solve the problems causing it, collaboratively with the child, before the next crisis.

 Greene puts it bluntly: "There is zero research telling us that kids respond poorly to problems and frustrations because they're poorly motivated.
 That study doesn't exist.
 There's a mountain of research telling us that they're lacking skills."

-This matters for parents of neurodivergent children because it reframes the entire conversation.
-Your child isn't defiant.
-They aren't manipulating you.
-They're stuck, and the behaviours you're seeing are what "stuck" looks like when a child doesn't yet have the flexibility, frustration tolerance, or problem-solving skills to handle what's being asked of them.
+For parents of neurodivergent children, this reframes everything.
+Your child is stuck; the behaviours you're seeing are what "stuck" looks like when a child lacks the flexibility, frustration tolerance, or problem-solving skills to handle what's being asked of them.

 The three plans: how collaborative and proactive solutions organises every expectation